gtuja/GCL/README.md

 #### 1.3.2.
 GCL
 - GCL should define interfaces below between GCL and UA.NET. to handle TL.
 > 1. define interfaces of event handler methods shall be implemented by UA.NET.
-> 2. provide interfacs for task control features, e.g., register, start, stop, pause, resume, fetch status., to UA.NET.
+> 2. provide interfaces for task control features, e.g., register, start, stop, pause, resume, fetch status., to UA.NET.
 - GCL should define arguments on on each task control features.
 - GCL should events, e.g., entry, progress, exit, log, invoked by TL with event handlers set by UA.NET.
 #### 1.3.3.
 TL